 02 of 10

-You'll never go back to bottled Caesar salad dressing again once you try this homemade version.
+You'll never go back to bottled Caesar salad again once you try this homemade version.
 Fresh Parmesan, lots of garlic, egg yolks, and anchovies all give it that signature rich and creamy texture and aromatic, zesty flavor.
 Use it to top fresh romaine and crispy croutons, dress a wrap, or even top a grilled chicken sandwich.

 03 of 10